-Group V. Computer Literacy 3 hrs.
+- Group V. Computer Literacy 3 hrs.
+CIS125\ required - Group VI.

-CIS125 required

-Group VI.
 First Year Experience 1-3 hrs.

-COL100/101/136 required
+COL100\/101\/136\ required

-These courses listed in the General Education and Institutional Requirements are not part of the MOTR CORE 42 general education program, and are not guaranteed to transfer to other institutions.
+\These courses listed in the General Education and Institutional Requirements are not part of the MOTR CORE 42 general education program, and are Revised September 2019